4.6/5 stars from 1284 reviews

 Your waiter spills water and a guest in heels slips and injures herself.
 One of your runners knocks over the venue’s precious sculpture.
 The list goes on.
 A Thimble Event Planner Insurance policy mitigates the risk that these incidents result in financial losses for you.

 The reality is that we don’t have to tell you why Event Planner Insurance is important.
 You’re here because you already know—planning for disasters and problem-solving is what you do best.
-With a Thimble General Liability and Professional Liability Insurance policy, your business is more party, less surprise.
+With general liability insurance and professional liability insurance, your business is more party, less surprise.

 Your staff is running like crazy to ensure all the guests are catered to.
 Unexpectedly, the weather takes a turn and a heavy downfall commences.
 The rain tracked inside causes one of your guests to take a nasty spill as they hurry to the dining hall.
 They now want to be compensated for the medical expenses from their visit to Urgent Care the following day due to the bodily injury they sustained.